coderitter/knight-validation/README.md

 export class Different extends Constraint<User, DifferentMisfitValues> {

-  // Override the abstract method validate validate(user: User): Promise<Misfit<DifferentMisfitValues>|null> {
+  validateMultipleProperties(object: any, properties: string[]): Promise<Misfit<DifferentMisfitValues>|null> {
   if (user.firstName == user.lastName) {
     let misfit = new Misfit<DifferentMisfitValues>

-    // You do not need to set the constraint name nor the properties on the misfit.
-    // Those will be set automatically.

     misfit.values = {
       firstName: user.firstName,
       lastName: user.lastName
     }

+    // You do not need to set the constraint name nor the properties on the misfit.
+    // Those will be set automatically.

     return misfit
   }
 }
 ```

-You need to pay attention to the parameter of the validate method.
-In the case your constraint is assigned to a single property, that parameter will have the value of the mentioned property.
-In the case your constraint is assigned to an array of properties, that parameter will have the complete object as its value which ought to contain the mentioned properties.
+In the `Constraint` super class, the method `validateMultipleProperties` is being implemented with a useful default behavior.
+It iterates through every property and uses the `validate` method to check each property individually, while also offering the parameters `exactFits`, `minFits` and `maxFits` to adjust its behavior.